 The Community Services Unit was designed with the intention of reducing the likelihood of citizens becoming victims of crime by forming partnerships with the community and offering community‐oriented policing practices.

 One of the primary goals of the Community Services Unit is to encourage greater participation in community policing and problem‐solving projects in order to:

 - Improve police and community relations and awareness

 - Participate in training that supports the Department’s philosophy of community policing

 - Enhance communication between officers and community/neighborhood groups

-An important part of the Community services unit, the Neighborhood Watch program helps you to get to know your neighbors and helps to keep your neighborhood safe.
-This program has neighbors taking an active role in crime prevention and community development.
+An important part of the Community Services Unit, the Neighborhood Block Watch program helps neighbors get to know one another and helps keep neighborhoods safe.
+This program helps neighbors take an active role in crime prevention and community development.
 The community learns how to maintain the neighborhood so that visitors know that the residents care about what happens there.
-When you have that sense of community, as the Neighborhood Watch signs say, "Suspicious activities will be reported to the Police."
-Neighborhood Watch typically begins with an organizing meeting in the home of a neighborhood sponsor.
+When there is a sense of community, as the Neighborhood Watch signs say, "Suspicious activities will be reported to the Police."
+Neighborhood Watch typically begins with an organizational meeting in the home of a neighborhood sponsor.